Layan002/Mechanical-Task1-Desining-robot-lower-part/README.md

 I've used SolidWorks Programm to complete this task.
 SolidWorks is a computer-aided design (CAD) and computer-aided engineering (CAE) software program.
 It is used to create 3D models, simulations, and drawings of products.

 # Parts
-The servo motor was gotten from a website called: [GRABCAD](https://grabcad.com/library/sg90-micro-servo-9g-tower-pro-1)
+The servo motor SG90 was taken from a website called: [GRABCAD](https://grabcad.com/library/sg90-micro-servo-9g-tower-pro-1)
 <div
   style="
     display: flex;